ashsiv/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Lenet Architecture

+The architecture consists of 2 convolutional layers and 3 fully connected layers.
+Note the use of Pooling and Flattening operations at the end of the Layer 2 convolutional layer.
+A batch size of 128 and total number of epochs = 10 is chosen.

 * Layer 1: Convolutional.
 Input = 32x32x1.
 Output = 28x28x6.
 * Layer 2: Convolutional.
 Output = 10x10x16.
     * Pooling.
 Input = 10x10x16.
 Output = 5x5x16.